Asymmetric predictability in causal discovery: an information theoretic approach: Estimation and inference for and

-\cite{Bernacchia2011} derive the optimal transform kernel $\hat{\kappa}$ that minimizes the $MISE$ in Equation \pref{eqn:mise}, given as follows: Note that $A_{n}$ serves as a low-pass filter that yields a stable estimator (see Sections S1.2 and S1.3 of the Supplement).
-We follow the nomenclature of \cite{Bernacchia2011}, and denote $A_{n}$ as the set of ``acceptable frequencies''.
-For further discussion on $A_{n}$ please see Section 1.3 of the Supplement.
+\cite{Bernacchia2011} derive the optimal transform kernel $\hat{\kappa}$ that minimizes the $MISE$ given by Equation \ref{eqn:mise}, given as follows: where $A_{n}$ serves as a low-pass filter that yields a stable estimator (see Remarks \ref{remark_filter1} and \ref{remark_filter2} in the appendix).
+We follow the nomenclature of \cite{Bernacchia2011} and denote $A_{n}$ as the set of ``acceptable frequencies''.
+The optimal transform kernel $\hat{\kappa}$ in Equation \ref{eqn:kernel_fouriertransformed} may be antitransformed back to the real space to obtain the optimal kernel $\hat{K} \in \mathcal{K}$, which yields the optimal density estimator $\hat{f}$ according to Equation \ref{eqn:kde}.
+Theorem \ref{thm:strong_conv} presents the sufficient conditions for the estimate $\hat{f}$ to converge to the true density $f$ for ${n} \rightarrow \infty$.

-The optimal transform kernel $\hat{\kappa}$ in Equation \pref{eqn:kernel_fouriertransformed} may be antitransformed back to the real space to obtain the optimal kernel $\hat{K}$, which also belongs to $\mathcal{K}$.
-The classical kernel estimation approach (see \cite{Silverman1986}) assumes a specific form (such as the Gaussian kernel or Epanechnikov kernel) of the kernel $K_H$ which depends on a bandwidth parameter $H$ and requires tuning $H$ according to some optimality criterion.
-In contrast, the SCE method does not make strong assumptions on the functional form of ${K}$.
-Rather, its estimate $\hat{K}$ will be determined entirely by a data-driven approach.

-We state the sufficient conditions for the estimate $\hat{f}$ to converge to the true density $f$ for ${n} \rightarrow \infty$.
-Theorem \ref{thm:strong_conv} establishes strong consistency of the estimator $\hat{f}$ to the true density $f$ as ${n} \rightarrow \infty$ at all points on the support of $f$.